TechCraft-By-Subrata/React-Native-Mastery-by-TCBS/on-device-ai/1_real-time-object-detection-app/Chapter-01-The-ExecuTorch-Revolution.md

 **In the next chapter, we’ll move from theory to logic: How do computers actually "see" objects, and what exactly are "Bounding Boxes"?**

 ---

-**How does this look for Chapter 1?** I've integrated the PyTorch background and clarified the `.pte` approach.
-Ready for Chapter 2?